 This is why it is also very important that you check whether your building inspector has the necessary qualifications to carry out the inspection.
 Without these qualifications, training and experience, you can’t be sure that the building inspectors will be able to provide a quality and comprehensive inspection report.
 Here are some aspects to consider before you hire a building inspector.

 Things to consider before hiring a building inspector

-The building inspector needs to have a minimum of 2 years of relevant industry experience, and this should be one of the criteria you look at while hiring them.
+The building inspector needs to have a minimum of 10 years relevant industry experience, and this should be one of the criteria you look for when while hiring a building inspector.
 Ask them how many years they have been operating in this industry (property inspection or building trade).
-If the inspector is hesitant to answer or even if they have very little experience, this should be a red flag for you.
+If the inspector is hesitant to answer or if they have very little experience, this should be a red flag for you to look elsewhere.

 The Building Inspection industry in NSW is currently unregulated.
 Anyone that has purchased a property or is considering investing in one knows that building and pest inspections are a vital aspect of buying that property.
 It helps protect the potential owners from financial threat in case there are any structural problems.